davidk/WifiQr/README.md

 	USAGE:
 	    wifiqr [ --ssid (ssid) ] [ --password (password) | --ask ]
 	            [ --encr encryption type (default:wpa2) ]
 	            [ --imagefile (output_name.png) | --svg | --svgfile (output_name.svg) ]

 	FLAGS:
-		--hidden     Optional: Indicate whether or not the SSID is hidden --svg        Emit the QR code as an SVG (to standard output) --console    Print the QR code out to the console -d, --debug      Display some extra debugging output -a, --ask        Ask for password instead of getting it through the command-line --quote      If the SSID or password could be mistaken for a hexadecimal value, this option will add double-quotes around the SSID and password -h, --help       Prints help information
+	        --hidden      Optional: Indicate whether or not the SSID is hidden --svg         Emit the QR code as an SVG (to standard output) --console     Print the QR code out to the console -d, --debug       Display some extra debugging output -a, --ask         Ask for password instead of getting it through the command-line --ask-echo    Ask for password while displaying input on the console --quote       If the SSID or password could be mistaken for a hexadecimal value, this option will add double-quotes around the SSID and password -h, --help        Prints help information
 	    -V, --version     Prints version information

 	OPTIONS:
 	        --ssid <ssid>               Sets the WiFi SSID
 	        --password <password>       Sets the WiFi password [default: ] --encr <encryption>         The WiFi's encryption type (wpa, wpa2, nopass) [default: wpa2] --scale <scale>             QR code scaling factor [default: 10] --quietzone <quiet_zone>    QR code: The size of the quiet zone/border to apply to the final QR code [default:
 	                                    2]
 	        --imagefile <image_file>    The name of the file to save to (e.g. --imagefile qr.png).
 Formats: [png, jpg, bmp] --svgfile <svg_file>        Save the QR code to a file (SVG formatted)

 ### Crate